ACM Senior Member

 At least 10 years of professional experience in the computing field.
 The candidate's highest completed college degree counts toward that time as follows: 5 years for a doctorate, 4 for masters, 3 for baccalaureate, or 2 for associate degree

-- At least 5 years of continuous professional ACM membership (to verify membership eligibility, contact [email protected])
+- At least 5 years of professional ACM membership in the last 10 years (to verify membership eligibility, contact [email protected])

 Successful candidates for Senior Member must have demonstrated performance through technical leadership, and technical or professional contributions.
 In general, this will be reflected in one or more of the following:

 Technical leadership: project/engineering leadership, research leadership, education leadership, management, etc.